davidpagnon/Sports2D/README.md

           'pose_model':'https://download.openmmlab.com/mmpose/v1/projects/rtmposev1/onnx_sdk/rtmpose-t_simcc-body7_pt-body7_420e-256x192-026a1439_20230504.zip',
           'pose_input_size':[192,256]}"""
   ```
-- Use `--det_frequency 50`: Will detect poses only every 50 frames, and track keypoints in between, which is faster.
+- Use `--det_frequency 50`: Rtmlib is (by default) a top-down method: detects bounding boxes for every person in the frame, and then detects keypoints inside of each box.
+The person detection stage is much slower.
+You can choose to detect persons only every 50 frames (for example), and track bounding boxes inbetween, which is much faster.
 - Use `--load_trc_px <path_to_file_px.trc>`: Will use pose estimation results from a file.
 Useful if you want to use different parameters for pixel to meter conversion or angle calculation without running detection and pose estimation all over.
 - Make sure you use `--tracking_mode sports2d`: Will use the default Sports2D tracker.
 Unlike DeepSort, it is faster, does not require any parametrization, and is as good in non-crowded scenes.